2vin/foreground-extraction/README.md

-# foreground-extraction
+# person-extraction
-Extracting foreground from portrait images based on face localization
+Extracting person from portrait images based on face localization

 This code is does not produce very good results on complex backgrounds, but it contains useful code for super-pixelization, kmeans segmentation, face detection & grabcut segmentation.